 The album opens with third single, Just A Little Bit, opening with some wonderful bass and vocals, before turning into something that reminds me a bit of Beverley Knight.
 It’s gentle, it’s reminiscent of a 70’s sound.
 Here Mutya states that ‘I’m ready to give more than just a little bit‘ – perhaps a statement about how she was ready to release this solo project.
 For some reason this single only reached #65 in the UK chart.

 When the single, (and second track here), Real Girl originally came out, I realised that I was wrong about Mutya.
 This woman can sing, and sing alone.
-I loved it, complete with the use of the It Ain’t Over Till It’s Over snippet from Lenny Kravitz.
+I loved it, complete with the key-changed use of the It Ain’t Over Till It’s Over snippet from Lenny Kravitz.
 Again, and perhaps courtesy of the Kravitz sample, we have a warm 70s feel.
 This was a #2 hit for her, and remains her highest charting non-Sugababe track.

 Second single Song 4 Mutya (Out Of Control) with Groove Armada (and with Karen Poole and Mutya on co-writer credits) features here, complete with those lyrics that have led many to speculate that this was an attack on her former band-mates, and her replacement (something that Mutya has repeatedly denied).
 This song was apparently originally Song 4 Estelle (featuring Estelle) but her vocal performance wasn’t as strong as Groove Armada had hoped, so they switched to the recently free Mutya.